 Mapping has almost finished.
 To check if it works, an output window is produced while running the code.
 In this output window, the complete hospital map is shown.
 This map does not show static objects yet, these need to be recognized by PICO first.
 For now, PICO is randomly positioned in this map.
 The static objects that are discovered by PICO during operation are then shown in the output window.
 Next, it will be checked what happens if a dynamic object is encountered.
 A dynamic object should be recognized as well and should not be plotted in the output window.
 Free and occupied grid points in the hospital map are provided to the path planning algorithm.
 Based on this, a path is produced.
 This works already quite well, but still some debugging is required.
 The produced path can still be shorter, and it is wanted that PICO enters a room in the middle of the door opening instead of very close to the wall as it is right now.
 It is found that path planning can become quite computationally expensive when using a small grid.
-Some solutions are to compress the given map, use a low refresh rate or to make use of a weighted map that isn't updated every iteration.
+Some solutions are to compress the given map, use a low refresh rate or to make use of a weighted map that in't updated every iteration.
 Tuning of the grid size will mainly depend on what we find when testing the complete model.
 The potential field algorithm used for the Escape Room Challenge will be reused for the motion of PICO.
 A change will be made with regards to the rejective field.
 Previously, PICO was pushed away from what it sees.
 Now, a rejective field will be placed around PICO.
 The closer an object gets to PICO, the larger the rejective field will become.
 It is expected that this is useful when encountering dynamic objects.
 The extended Kalman filter for localization is almost implemented, but then it must be figured out how the inputs are provided in a clever way.
 The aim is to finish the filter by the end of today.
 Initial localization still needs to be implemented.
 Once this is finished, we can combine the different parts and testing and tuning can start.
-We discussed that we might want to use different frequencies for different interfaces.
-For instance, we might want to update mapping only when big changes are found.
-Also, it might not be necessary to use the complete extended Kalman filter each iteration, but maybe only partially for an update of the odometry.
-Also, it is not necessary to update the produced path every iteration.
-In case the map is updated, for instance when a static object is added which interferes with the produced path or when PICO significantly deviates from its path, a new path should be planned.
-Also, we discussed how to keep the software organized.
-We agreed to finish the presentation slides by the end of today.
+We discussed that we might We agreed to finish the presentation slides by the end of today.
 A general setup is made for the presentation.
 Each group will produce a couple of slides for their own topic (mapping, path planning, localization).
 We have set up a meeting for tomorrow in which we will discuss the presentation, add what is still missing and discuss who will give the presentation.
+14 05-06-2020 During this meeting the results up till now were discussed.
+First the localization algorithms.
+This seems to be the bottleneck at this point since the implementation took a while.
+However, we managed to give an output with the estimated position of PICO (x,y,theta) with respect to the world frame.
+This works perfect without drift, however when drift is enabled we see a little error appearing which seems to be very small.
+It needs to be tested to see if this error causes complications when driving around in the simulation map.
+The localization is based on the indentification of landmaks placed at corners of the map.
+To make the algorithm more robust, only the landmarks of the room which pico is in should be considered.